Nevada Bicycle Laws: What Cyclists Need to Know in 2025

 • Motorist fault: In accidents where a motorist is found to be at fault, the cyclist may be entitled to compensation for losses incurred.
 This can include medical expenses, repair or replacement of the bicycle, and even compensation for pain and suffering.

-• Cyclist fault: Conversely, if a cyclist is found to have contributed to an accident through a violation of traffic laws, they may be held liable.
-Thankfully, under Nevada's revised comparative negligence statutes, individuals can still recover 50% of the incurred damages.
+• Cyclist fault: Conversely, if a cyclist is found to have contributed to an accident through a violation of traffic laws, they may be held partially liable.
+Under Nevada's revised comparative negligence statutes, individuals can still recover a percentage of the incurred damages.

 Fine concept illustration